 In a 2017 study, designed to evaluate the effect of Passionflower extract on the circadian rhythms of mice, results indicated that the extract might affect neurotransmitters in the cerebrum and hypothalamus, including dopamine (a feel-good neurotransmitter) and 5-HT (a serotonin receptor that modulates mood).
 This study suggests that by promoting the release of dopamine, Passionflower may positively modulate circadian rhythms, which play a key role in regulating sleep-wake cycles as well as other physiological and behavioral systemsREF#230.*

-Passionflower As a Sleep Aid
+Passionflower As a Support for Sleep*

 Because it is a nervine relaxant, when Passionflower is taken as a supplement in the hours before bedtime, it is known to help calm an excited nervous system.* Passionflower can be taken as an extract in liquid form, capsules, or gummies.

-Passionflower pairs well with other calming herbs to promote relaxation, including Lemon Balm, Chamomile, Ashwagandha, Reishi, and Skullcap.* You can purchase herbal blends created specifically for sleep.*
+Passionflower pairs well with other calming herbs to promote relaxation, including Lemon Balm, Chamomile, Ashwagandha, Reishi, and Skullcap.*

 If you are pregnant or lactating, you should not take Passionflower.